TowardsZonalCentralization/ConvIO/README.md

     *   **Rationale:** Operates on a precomputed distance matrix (true wiring distances from Dijkstra's algorithm), ensuring clusters are based on actual path lengths, more specifically the Manhattan distances, through the chassis, resulting in more practical and accurately optimized zones.

 *   **Greedy Nearest Neighbor Heuristic**:
-    *   **Purpose:** To calculate a practical and efficient path for the CAN bus connecting all I/O extenders.
+    *   **Purpose:** To calculate a practical and efficient path for the CAN bus connecting all I/O aggregators.
     *   **Rationale:** Provides an excellent and fast approximation for connecting multiple points (a computationally hard problem like the Travelling Salesperson Problem).
-It constructs the path by iteratively traveling from the current point to the nearest unvisited I/O extender, ensuring a short and logical bus topology without excessive computation.
+It constructs the path by iteratively traveling from the current point to the nearest unvisited I/O aggregator, ensuring a short and logical bus topology without excessive computation.

 ## Installation and Usage